PENTON / KTM motorcycle

 All KTM cylinders can be re-sleeved, however in some cases there are more than one style of sleeve for a size of cylinder - in particular the 250 and 400 cylinders.
 The 250 cylinders could use a sleeve with a standard bore size of 71 or 72mm.
 Look for casting mark "ELKO EZ 71" or "ELKO EZ 72" The 400 cylinders could use a sleeve with a standard bore size of 81 or 82mm.
 Look for casting mark "ELKO EZ 81" or "ELKO EZ 82" Double check the casting marks on your cylinder (see above photos for locations) to determine what size cylinder that you have before calling to order a new sleeve.

 The 1972-75 175 cylinders were throw-a-way cylinders that did not have replacement sleeves.
-I have sleeves for these in stock.
-The cylinder must be over-bored to install the sleeve.
+The cylinder must be over-bored to install a sleeve.

 ||